flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 ## WOOP!
-Anaconda should be downloaded and now you can start installing the packages you need like [dvid_tools](https://github.com/flyconnectome/dvid_tools), [pymaid](https://pymaid.readthedocs.io/en/latest/) and [neuprint_python](https://neuprint-python.readthedocs.io/en/latest/).
+Anaconda should be downloaded and now you can start installing the packages you need like [dvid_tools](https://github.com/flyconnectome/dvid_tools), [pymaid](https://pymaid.readthedocs.io/en/latest/) and [neuprint_python](https://neuprint-python.readthedocs.io/en/latest/) via the terminal, using pip.

 ## Another more complicated way...